uyuni-project/uyuni-rfc/accepted/0000-salt-new-maintaining-workflow.md

 In this new workflow the `openSUSE/salt` GitHub repository will become the unique source of trust, and it will contain:

 - Salt codebase
-- Packaging artifacts: spec file, changelog and extra sources
+- Packaging artifacts: spec file, changelogs, \_multibuild file and extra sources
 - OBS workflow file

 Taking inspiration from the [OBS/SCM integration guide](https://openbuildservice.org/help/manuals/obs-user-guide/cha-obs-scm-ci-workflow-integration), the new workflow will use OBS workflows and GitHub Webhooks to automate pulling the changes from GitHub to OBS.